supahero1/alloc/README.md

 ## Contributions

 ... are welcome.
-This is a very fresh, immature project, with little support for various platforms.
+This is a very fresh, immature projects.
 It could use more updates.